Saswata10/JS_MongoDb_SignUp_LogIn/README.md

 ![Screenshot (18)](https://user-images.githubusercontent.com/72350924/116927419-46932200-ac79-11eb-8254-db86d6238fde.png)

 #### Signup Page:
 User will be redirected to Sign Up page after clicking on Sign Up option from home page.
-Here I have created a form for taking some information from a user.
-Also I have done validation with Javascript for each field.
+Here I have created a form for taking some information from an user.
+Also I have done validation with Javascript for each fields.

 ![Screenshot (10)](https://user-images.githubusercontent.com/72350924/116934877-24060680-ac83-11eb-87ad-9e1701b74936.png)

-_When user will click Submit button , each field validation will be checked if all validation is successful , form will be submitted and all user information will be stored at database , if validation fail form will not be submitted and will give error message what kind of validation is failing._
+_When user will clicks on Submit button, each field validation will be checked.
+If all the validation is successful, form will be submitted and all user information will be stored in database.
+If validation fails, form will not be submitted and will give proper error message._

 ![Screenshot (25)](https://user-images.githubusercontent.com/72350924/116938001-ba3c2b80-ac87-11eb-98f1-c6bdc3110625.png)

 ![Screenshot (26)](https://user-images.githubusercontent.com/72350924/116938024-c0320c80-ac87-11eb-8899-e3fd601cdc6b.png)

-**I have used the following codes to establish MongoDb connection with our project**
+**_I have used the following codes to establish MongoDb connection with my project_**

 ##### Code for MongoDb Connection :